kristianmandrup/pkg-version-report-gen/Readme.md

 }
 ```

+The report can also be stored in a `.json` file.
+The json file can then be exported to an `.xslx` file (for Excel).

 ## Fetch package.json from Github repo

 You can fetch a `package.json` from a private github repo using the following command